StratusOnMaestro Studio Ensemble

 Figure 6.
 Applying internationalization and localization to the Azure Application in the visual designer.

 The process above takes seconds.
 Once you're done, you can preview your offer.
-Maestro Studio Solo's preview feature allows you to see how the offer will look in the Azure Marketplace as well as be able to test it end-to-end, i.e. including deploying the ARM Template.
-It's as if you've published the offer to the Azure Marketplace's preview (aka staging), except that inside Maestro Studio Solo it takes only seconds, not hours waiting for the Azure Marketplace process to finish.
+Maestro Studio Ensemble's preview feature allows you to see how the offer's UI will look in the Azure Marketplace as well as be able to test it end-to-end, i.e. including deploying the ARM Template.
+It's as if you've published the offer to the Azure Marketplace's preview (aka staging), except that inside Maestro Studio Ensemble it takes only seconds, not hours waiting for the Azure Marketplace process to finish.

 Managing Updates